North Pacific Fishery Management Council: Protected species

 Marine mammals, seabirds, and other species in the Arctic region are affected by excess fishing.

 Protected Species: The adverse effects of fishing in these areas have caused higher death rates in these species, which has led to ecological imbalance.
 To combat this dilemma, the NPFMC and the NOAA Fisheries Service has tried to minimize the interactions of the fishermen and the animals; furthermore, the local fishing industry has also collaborated with the Council to help achieve the objective.

 Non targeted species management

 During fishing trips, fishermen collect their intended species along with unintended or non-targeted species.
 The Council is working with the BSAI and the GOA Groundfish FMPs to create guidelines for the management of groundfish groups and species that are considered to be vulnerable to the adverse effects of overfishing.
 The animals are ranked for management priority based on complexes, groups, and then species.

 Bycatch controls

 Even though fishermen try only to target specific species, it is impossible for the catch to consist 100% of the selected fish.
 Non-targeted organisms are also caught, and this is considered bycatch.
 Bycatch is not kept to sell or for personal use, and is supposed to be discarded back into the sea.

-Baycatch controls are applied to the following groups:
+Bycatch controls are applied to the following groups: